-Regardless of the minutiae involved in whatever politicking and deal-making that may come to pass in any subsequent peace negotiations, I continue to hope, for the broader sake of peace, that one day there will be an internationally planned and supported, Palestinian-led expansion into the Sinai Peninsula.
+Regardless of the minutiae involved in whatever politicking and deal-making that may come to pass in any subsequent peace negotiations, I continue to hope, for the broader sake of peace, that there will one day be an internationally planned and supported, Palestinian-led expansion into the Sinai Peninsula.

 There is not much there now in northeastern Sinai, save the small city of Arish.
 Much in the way of sustainable development could be undertaken from the Gaza Strip until Arish’s outskirts.
 Envision a new Palestine with a gorgeous Singapore-like capital on the sea dipping down in a shape resembling Florida.
 It stretches into southern Sinai and the Gulf of Aqaba.
 Taba and south of it some: all are Palestinian territory.
-It would be an independent, democratic Palestinian state with unrestricted access to the present West Bank and East Jerusalem.
+It would be an independent, democratic Palestinian state with access to the present West Bank and East Jerusalem.

 Imagine an underground tunnel someday, train and vehicle capable, from Gaza to the West Bank south of Hebron, under joint Israeli-Palestinian control.
-(Quite hard to fathom now I know, due to reality of the events on the ground as I write, in this most bellicose summer of 2014).
+(Quite hard to fathom now I know, due to the reality of the events on the ground as I write, in this most bellicose summer of 2014).
 From the south of Hebron, there could be transportation links to the greater West Bank and East Jerusalem.
 Such infrastructure would provide a major economic boost to Gaza and to the West Bank in confluence.

 In pursuit of a new vision of Palestine, the West Bank and East Jerusalem would formally become Israeli territory as a special administrative region and remain multicultural in character.
 Freedom of movement would be allowed to and fro for those Palestinians who stayed as permanent residents; if they so chose, they could also apply for Israeli citizenship.
 In either scenario, they would be free to travel to, develop, and contribute to the development of the new Palestine.